br-f/rqolpcd/README.md

 This package has been written to the best of my knowledge and belief.
 Nevertheless, I assume no liability for the correctness of the algorithm and calculated results.
 Please refer to the relevant publications for details on the calculation of the scores.
 You may find them below.

 ## Obtaining rqolpcd
-Using devtools, install rqolpcd with:
+Using devtools, install rqolpcd with

 ``library(devtools)``